°1967, Newport Beach, California

 2013 Carnegie International, Carnegie Museum of Art, Pittsburgh, Pennsylvania

-The Cat Show, White Columns, New York City, New York
+The Cat Show, White Columns, New York, New York

 In the Heart of the Country, Museum of Modern Art, Warsaw, Poland